getdokan/dokan-app-build-script/README.md

 # Dokan App Build Scripts

-Commanline scripts for building customized Dokan App for a marketplace. **These scripts can only be run on a Linux or Mac OS machine.**
+Commandline scripts for building customized Dokan App for a marketplace. **These scripts can only be run on a Linux or Mac OS machine.**

 Quick Links: [Dependencies](#dependencies) | [Installation](#installation) | [Usage](#usage) | [Android](#android) | [iOS](#ios) | [Subsequent Configuration](#subsequent-configuration) | [Subsequent Build](#subsequent-build)